 All you need to do to get started is sketch up a design idea and follow the steps we cover below.
 Keep in mind that your design should be relatively simply to start with – particularly if you’re a beginner.

 The first thing you need for a great table are the right supplies.
 Check out some live edge wood slabs in your area to see what kind of options are available.
 Then you can research the different resins that are designed to work with wood.
-If you’ve used a certain resin before, then it might be helpful to pick that instead of trying something new.

 When you’re finished researching, you should have a supply list that looks something like this: